andrewench/music-platform_deprecated/README.md

 # Clone git repository
 git clone https://github.com/andrewench/music-platform

-# Go to the directory where the repository was cloned
+# Go to the directory where the repostiry was cloned
 cd music-platform

+# Install dependencies for pre-commit
+yarn postinstall

 # Install dependencies of the client side of the application
-yarn install
+yarn client:install

-# Go to the `server` directory of the application
+# Install dependencies of the server side of the application
-cd server
+yarn server:install

-# Install dependencies of the server side of the application and go back
+# Install dependencies of the desktop launcher of the application
-yarn install & cd -
+yarn desktop:install
 ```

 ## Run